gaurav1780/comp1010practicalClassMaterial/week 04 - classes and objects 1/practicalClassesObjects1.md

 }
 ```

-List the mistakes (syntactical and logical) in the following constructor for class `Person`:
+List the mistakes (syntactical and logical) in the following (intended) constructor for class `Person`:

 ```java
 public void person(String s, int a) {